rahulgorai22/amazon/README.md

 # amazon

-1. Find pairs with a given sum.
+1. Find pairs with a given sum. - Using simple sorting
+2. Find pairs with a given sum. - Using hashmaps